 Take advantage of your Sundays by making art in a creative environment.
 Studio Sundays are an ongoing studio experience that meet once a month at Oehme Graphics’ state of the art printmaking facility.
 The camaraderie of other artists and insight of Master Printer, Sue Oehme, will help you advance your ideas and artwork.
 Each Studio Sunday will feature a short demo by Sue, held at 10:15 AM, highlighting a topic ranging from plexiglass drypoints, copper etchings, collograph plates, or paper preparation, to other skills.
-The loose structure of the class allows students to work independently as well as receive personal feedback on their projects.
+The open structure of the class allows students to work independently as well as receive personal feedback on their projects.
 Classes run from 10 AM – 4 PM.

 Open to artists of all ages, skill levels, and backgrounds.
 Studio supervision/basic materials for each topic are provided.
 Space is limited to six artists at a time.
 Workshops include a demo by the instructor, presentation of pieces from the Oehme Graphics collection as examples, one 4 x 5 or 4 x 6 inch plate, paper, other materials, and time printing on our two presses.
 Additional materials are available for purchase, or feel free to bring your own.
 Light snacks and beverages will be provided, but we recommend that you pack a lunch.

 Combine a watercolor image painted on vellum and a drypoint line drawing on a plexiglass plate, inked with etching inks to create a layered monotype.

 Use cut vellum stencils with watercolors in combination with drypoint on a plexiglass plate to create a layered monotype.
 Works well with abstract or realistic imagery.

 Use oil-based inks rolled onto cut vellum stencils and a plexiglass plate to create a layered monotype.